SanaRinomi/simple-cms/What Are We Doing.md

 ## 20th of October 2020
 Started a large-ish code clean up.
 Mainly moving code that would be repeated to functions.

+## 9th of November 2020
+After the clean up, we finally hava a working frontpage and categories.
+You can view posts easily as the user and such.
+With some styling and filling out left only.